mt-empty/terraform-aws-app/frontend/README.md

 To deploy everything including the infrastructure, please refer to either [Cloudformation](../cloudformation) or [Terraform](../terraform).

-1. Install the [latest stable](https://nodejs.org/en/) version of NodeJS.
+1. Install the [latest stable](https://nodejs.org/en/) version of Node.js.

 2. Clone the repository
 3. Setup a `.env` file with the environment variables populated refer to [Environment Variables section](#environment-variables).